Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-quick-start.rst

 -  Wait for the project to index and gradle to sync.
 Once synced, the workspace will reconfigure to display the different projects.

-   -  annotations contains custom annotations used inside GeckoView and Fennec.
+   -  annotations contains custom Java annotations used inside GeckoView
-   -  app is Fennec - Firefox for Android.
-Here is where you will find code specific to that app.
+   -  app contains geckoview build settings and omnijar. omnijar contains the parts of Gecko and GeckoView that are not written in Java or Kotlin
    -  geckoview is the GeckoView project.
 Here is all the Java files related to GeckoView
    -  geckoview_example is an example browser built using GeckoView.
-   -  omnijar contains the parts of Gecko and GeckoView that are not written in Java or Kotlin
-   -  thirdparty contains third party code that Fennec and GeckoView use.

    |alt text 1|